Business tips & ideas Design trends

 So, one of the best ways to ensure your artwork looks the same on both sides is to use CMYK from the beginning.
 This provides the most accurate final products.

-Uploading Images to the Mockup Generator
+Uploading images to the Product Creator

 Uploading a printing file as either a JPEG or PNG is possible.
 Please be aware that both files have differing capabilities.